oauth-wg/oauth-browser-based-apps/draft-ietf-oauth-browser-based-apps.md

 In this architecture, the JavaScript code is first loaded from a static web host into the browser (A), and the application then runs in the browser.
 The application checks with the token-mediating backend if there is an active session (B).
 If an active session is found, the application receives the corresponding access token, resumes its authenticated state, and skips forward to step J.

-When no active session is found, the JavaScript application triggers a navigation to the token-mediating backend (C) to initiate the Authorization Code grant type with the PKCE extension (described in {{pattern-tmb-flow}}), to which the token-mediating backend responds by redirecting the browser to the authorization endpoint (D).
+When no active session is found, the JavaScript application triggers a navigation to the token-mediating backend (C) to initiate the Authorization Code flow with the PKCE extension (described in {{pattern-tmb-flow}}), to which the token-mediating backend responds by redirecting the browser to the authorization endpoint (D).
 When the user is redirected back, the browser delivers the authorization code to the token-mediating backend (E), where the token-mediating backend can then exchange it for tokens at the token endpoint (F) using its client credentials and PKCE code verifier.

 The token-mediating backend associates the obtained tokens with the user's session (See {{pattern-tmb-sessions}}) and sets a cookie in the response to keep track of this session (G).
 This response to the browser will also trigger the reloading of the JavaScript application (H).
 When this application reloads, it will check with the token-mediating backend for an existing session (I), allowing the JavaScript application to resume its authenticated state and obtain the access token from the token-mediating backend.